spianoDev/100DaysOfCode2019/README.md

 # 100DaysOfCode2019
-A place where I show algorithmic problems and solutions.
+A place where I show algorithmic problems and solutions in JavaScript and Python.